ardeshir/docs/LLVM_MCP.md

-# LLVM MCP Server**
+# LLVM MCP Server

 Turning the entire LLVM toolchain into an LLM-accessible compilation target!
-This is translation orchestration:
+This is Translation as a Service:

 **Natural Language → LLM → MCP → LLVM IR → Any Platform**